Is It Time To Rethink Borderline Personality Disorder?

 Rethinking Borderline Personality Disorder

-What if the source of borderline personality disorder is viewed as the trauma or insecurity of early life?
+What if the source of BPD is viewed as trauma or insecurity in early life?
 Instead of focusing on the behaviors that appear to be manipulative and intense, focus on the reason for the behaviors.
-How did the behaviors keep this person safe in the past?
-By working with the trauma and helping develop safety, the person has a much better chance of developing healthy coping strategies.

 Leave A Reply